-As time went on, things got more extreme, but the Kimkins Diet is like any other weight-loss diet.
-Look at those going on 30-day water fasts, when Dr. Fung recommends only 24 to 48 hours, or look at the people eating low-carb diets with 80 percent fat, even though Dr. Phinney says that level of fat intake is maintenance.
+As time went on, however, things got more extreme with the Kimkins groupies, but the Kimkins Diet is like any other weight-loss diet.
+Look at those going on 30-day water fasts, when Dr. Fung recommends only 24 to 48 hours.
+Look at the people eating low-carb diets that contain 80 percent fat, even though Dr. Phinney (the author of the LCHF Nutritional Ketosis Diet) says that level of fat intake is maintenance.

-It is human nature to pick out what we like and want to hear, and ditch the rest.
+It is human nature to pick out what you like and want to hear, and ditch the rest.

 What I Did to Lose Over 100 Pounds in 2007 and 2008

 I totally wasted the first half of 2007 trying to do a high-fat Atkins Diet.
-Didn't work well at all.
+That didn't work well at all.
 For me, switching to Kimkins was a necessity, and one of the best decisions I've ever made.

 Through the help of Fitday.com, where I was able to track my daily food intake and play around with the various amounts of protein, carbohydrate, fats, and calories I was eating, I learned through trial-and-error that my own personal sweet spot was: